codepo8/gridnav/README.md

-# :keyboard: gridnav.js - allow for more convenient keyboard navigation of lists
+# gridnav.js - allow for more convenient keyboard navigation of lists

 I AM STILL WRITING THIS!